 Texas Medical History

-The McGovern Center seeks to document the history of medicine in Texas, specifically in Harris County, Houston and the Texas Medical Center, and to make that information broadly available.
-The McGovern Center has many books, documents, maps, pamphlets, photographs and ephemera that deal with Texas medical history.
-Information about these items can be found through The TMC Library's online catalog or by contacting the email@example.com.
+The McGovern Historical Center seeks to document the history of medicine in Texas, specifically in Harris County, Houston and The Texas Medical Center, and to make that information broadly available.
+The McGovern Historical Center has many books, documents, maps, pamphlets, photographs and ephemera that deal with Texas medical history.
+Information about these items can be found through The TMC Library’s online catalog or by contacting the McGovern Historical Center.

 The following items, samples of some of the holdings, are either available through The TMC Library’s Digital Commons or will be in the near future.